Sydnee510/known-receipts/README.md

 <h1>Receipts Of Kamala Harris</h1>
 This app is intended to cease the rumors about Kamala Harris and come forth the truth and the facts about who she is and what she stands for.
-Users will be able to search the news they here about Kamala in a search engine and a list of receipts will appear.
+Users will be able to search the news they hear about Kamala in a search engine and a list of receipts will appear.
 Users will clearly see which news is fake and which news is real per each receipt.
 <br><br><br>
 To clone this repo: